Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Counting -quartic fields

 We wish to average this expression over $K'$ by interchanging the order of summation.
 For this, we need the following lemma. \begin{lemma} Let $C\in D_{\fq(T)}$.
 Then, if $C$ is a square, we have that

 and if $C$ is a non-square, we have the bound

-\end{lemma} \begin{proof} We first use Lemma \ref{quadbij} to enumerate the quadratic $K'$ we are summing over.
-First, a computation shows that the Selmer group $S(\fq(T)) = \{1,\overline{\alpha_0}\}$, where $\alpha_0 \in \fq^{*}$ is a non-square.
+\end{lemma} \begin{proof} First, we use Lemma \ref{quadbij} to enumerate the quadratic $K'$ we are summing over.
+A computation shows that the Selmer group $S(\fq(T)) = \{1,\overline{\alpha_0}\}$, where $\alpha_0 \in \fq^{*}$ is a non-square.
 Moreover, the effective, squarefree divisors $D$ which are squares in the divisor class group are either divisors corresponding to squarefree polynomials of even degree, or they are $P_\infty$ multiplied with a squarefree polynomial of odd degree.
 This means that they are precisely the effective squarefree divisors of even degree.
+We conclude that